• Home

 400mg at 2.4% is 9.6mg of Eurycomanone and 390.4mg of the other active constituents, with a lower price tag.
 This makes the 100mg 8% product more expensive and also inferior.

-For more info about plant extracts and how they are made etc, there is plenty of information at www.ahpa.org about all sorts of things herbal, and an article explaining about extracts in more details can be found HERE.
+If you want more info about plant extracts and how they are made etc, there is plenty of information at www.ahpa.org about all sorts of things herbal, and an article explaining about extracts in more details can be found here.

 The following link has lots of info on Eurycomanone...

-Of course you will find sellers of dark extracts saying it should be dark and sellers of light extracts saying it should be light, blah blah blah, etc etc. You can ignore every single one of them as none of them have any proof for what they say and it is simply a dishonest marketing technique, or sometimes lack of knowledge from resellers who just repeat what their supplier tells them in the hope it will put people off buying products of a different color.
+Of course, you will find sellers of dark extracts saying it should be dark and sellers of light extracts saying it should be light, blah blah blah, etc etc. You can ignore every single one of them as none of them have any proof of what they say, it's simply dishonest marketinging technique, or sometimes lack of knowledge from resellers who just repeat what their supplier tells them.

 Traditional extraction methods using high temps for long periods and milling tend to be darker, newer methods of extraction such as high-pressure extraction, and drying methods like freeze and spray drying, tend to produce lighter extracts as although the temperatures can be high they are only exposed to them for a fraction of the time, a few seconds instead of hours.